rucoma/KSCHOOL_TFM_Used_Cars_Price/README.md

-# KSchool I Data Science Master
+# KSchool: I Data Science Master

-## Final project: Price prediction model of used cars
+## Final project: Predictive model of the price of used cars

 From a dataset from [Kaggle](https://www.kaggle.com/orgesleka/used-cars-database), consisting in 370k samples of used cars on sale on [eBay Classifieds Germany](https://www.ebay-kleinanzeigen.de/) we will try to build a predictive model that gives us information about the approximate sales price at which users should put their cars on the website.